akshaysin/akshaysin.github.io-src/content/datanalytics/2018_08_08_cataract_detect.md

 * Creates 1400 Samples each for negative and positive samples and puts them in `input_path_neg` and `input_path_info` folders.
 * Resize's input images to 128 * 128 * 3

+Here is the relevant part of the code :

         def resize_img(im):